zotify-dev/zotify/README.md

 ## Will my account get banned if I use this tool?

+There have been no confirmed cases of accounts getting banned as a result of using Zotify.
-No user has reported their account getting banned after using Zotify However, it is still a possiblity and it is recommended you use Zotify with a burner account where possible.
+However, it is still a possiblity and it is recommended you use Zotify with a burner account where possible.

-Consider using [Exportify](https://github.com/watsonbox/exportify) to keep backups of your playlists.
+Consider using [Exportify](https://watsonbox.github.io/exportify/) to keep backups of your playlists.

 ## Disclaimer

 Using Zotify violates Sp‌otify user guidelines and may get your account suspended.

-Zotify is intended to be used in compliance with DMCA, Section 1201, for educational, private and fair use, or any simlar laws in other regions. \
+Zotify is intended to be used in compliance with DMCA, Section 1201, for educational, private and fair use, or any simlar laws in other regions.
-Zotify contributors cannot be held liable for damages caused by the use of this tool.
+Zotify contributors are not liable for damages caused by the use of this tool.
 See the [LICENSE](./LICENCE) file for more details.

-## Acknowledgements

-- [Librespot-Python](https://github.com/kokarare1212/librespot-python) does most of the heavy lifting, it's used for authentication, fetching track data, and audio streaming.
-- [music-tag](https://github.com/KristoforMaynard/music-tag) is used for writing metadata into the downloaded files.
-- [FFmpeg](https://ffmpeg.org/) is used for transcoding audio.